lucasxbron/ThreadUp/TRADEMARK.md

 ### You may NOT:

 - Deploy, host, distribute, or publicly use the software
-- Modify, fork, or create derivative works
+- Modify, fork, or create derivative works **publicly** (contributions via Pull Requests to the official repository are permitted)
 - Use the software for commercial purposes
 - Remove or alter copyright notices, author attributions, or this license
 - Use the name "ThreadUp" or any associated branding